 Articles

-Ireland needs Schmidt to come along for the trip Posted about 12 years ago
+Ireland needs Schmidt to come along for the trip Posted over 12 years ago

 Irish rugby has been transformed in recent years and credit should go to the IRFU for the structures they have put in place which have made this possible.
 The top players have by and large been retained by the Irish provinces, and the successes of Munster and Leinster in winning four of the last six Heineken Cups reflects this.
 At national level Ireland has won Triple Crowns, a Grand Slam and provided the captain for the last two Lions tours.
 However, there is still a sense that this golden generation have underperformed on the international stage.